NixOS/nix.dev/source/tutorials/module-system/module-system.md

 In this section, you will define a new option, `map.zoom`, to control the zoom level of the map.

-You will use a new type, `nullOr <type>`, which can take as values either the values of its argument type or `null`.
+You will use a new type, `nullOr <type>`, which can take either values of its argument type or `null`.

 In this case, a `null` value will use the API's default behavior of inferring the zoom level.